Al-Cap/Final-Project/README.md

 Goals in this project is to determine how long the life span of a satellite.

-- Train a model with prediction mean squared error is less than 35K.
+- Train a model with prediction mean squared error is less than 35K. (need to change)
-- Give an confidencee interval for each prediction.
+- Give an confidencee interval for each prediction. (need to change)

 # Motivation & Background